Mars Reconnaissance Orbiter: Power systems

 MRO gets all of its electrical power from two solar panels, each of which can move independently around two axes (up-down, or left-right rotation).
 Each solar panel measures 5.35 × 2.53 m and has 9.5 m2 covered with 3,744 individual photovoltaic cells.
-Its high-efficiency solar cells are able to convert more than 26% of the Sun's energy directly into electricity and are connected together to produce a total output of 32 volts.
-At Mars, the panels produce more than 1,000 watts of power; in contrast, the panels would generate 3,000 watts in a comparable Earth orbit by being closer to the Sun.
+Its high-efficiency solar cells are able to convert more than 26% of the energy it receives from the Sun directly into electricity and are connected together to produce a total output of 32 volts.
+Whilst orbiting Mars, the panels together produce 600–2000 watts of power; in contrast, the panels would generate 6,000 watts in a comparable Earth orbit by being closer to the Sun.

 MRO has two rechargeable nickel-hydrogen batteries used to power the spacecraft when it is not facing the Sun.
 Each battery has an energy storage capacity of 50 ampere hours (180 kC).
 The full range of the batteries cannot be used due to voltage constraints on the spacecraft, but allows the operators to extend the battery life—a valuable capability, given that battery drain is one of the most common causes of long-term satellite failure.
 Planners anticipate that only 40% of the batteries' capacities will be required during the lifetime of the spacecraft.

 Electronic systems

-MRO's main computer is a 133 MHz, 10.4 million transistor, 32-bit, RAD750 processor.
-This processor is a radiation-hardened version of a PowerPC 750 or G3 processor with a specially built motherboard.
-The RAD750 is a successor to the RAD6000.
-This processor may seem underpowered in comparison to a modern PC processor, but it is extremely reliable, resilient, and can function in solar flare-ravaged deep space.
+MRO's main computer is a 133 MHz, 10.4 million transistor, 32-bit, RAD750 processor, a radiation-hardened version of a PowerPC 750 or G3 processor with a purpose-built motherboard.
 The operating system software is VxWorks and has extensive fault protection protocols and monitoring.

-Data is stored in a 160 Gb (20 GB) flash memory module consisting of over 700 memory chips, each with a 256 Mbit capacity.
+Data is stored in a 160 Gbit (20 GB) flash memory module consisting of over 700 memory chips, each with a 256 Mbit capacity.
 This memory capacity is not actually that large considering the amount of data to be acquired; for example, a single image from the HiRISE camera can be as large as 28 Gb.